FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/poam.md

 - VDs are tracked as open risks, and CSPs are required to check in with the vendor at least once a month to determine the status of the patch/fix.

-- When capturing risks as VDs in the POA&M, select “_Yes_” in Column P (Vendor Dependency), enter the last check-in date in Column Q (Last Vendor Check-in Date), and enter the product name in Column R (Vendor Dependent Product Name).
+- When capturing risks as VDs in the POA&M, select “_Yes_” in Column Q (Vendor Dependency), enter the last check-in date in Column R (Last Vendor Check-in Date), and enter the product name in Column S (Vendor Dependent Product Name).

 !!! warning "Remediation Requirements"